ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part3-Functors.md

 Note the llambda expression to handle nullables.

-There is, however, a fundimental flaw in this code: `double.Parse` will raise an exception if it can't parse the input.
+Ok so far, but code contains a flaw: `double.Parse` will raise an exception if it can't parse the input.
 Using a `try` will work, but what does `Map` return if it catches an exception.
-We need a new, more powerful, containor to handle this.
+We need a new, more powerful, containor to handle this scenario.

 ## `Null<T>`